World Mission Sunday

 Connect with Asia…where six million CHILDREN receive an education from Religious Sisters in some 16,000 Church-run elementary SCHOOLS.

-Photos Left to Right: Forming seminarians in Vietnam, Teaching children in El Salvador, Comforting blast victims in Lebanon
+Photos Left to Right: Forming seminarians in Vietnam, Teaching children in El Salvador, Covid-19 care in Kenya

 Photo Above: Caring for the elderly in India